izzy010101/futura_fly/README.md

 # ✈️ Futurafly

+version for grade is valid till 5th od May, everything pushed after that is my practice.
+Thank you

 Futurafly is a modern flight booking web application built with **Laravel 12**, **Vue 3**, and **Inertia.js**.
 It offers flight search, booking, checkout, seasonal offers, add-ons, and user dashboards — with blockchain payment integration.